 Naomi Waltham-Smith’s work lies at the threshold between recent European philosophy and music and sound studies.
 She is interested in how sound and listening are implicated in politics of community and are paradigms for the ways we relate to others.
 Her work engages with French deconstruction, recent Italian thought on biopolitics and immaterial labor, eighteenth-century instrumental music, Italian radical design and neorealist cinema, Kafka, and casinos.

-Her first book project Music and Belonging Between Revolution and Restoration (under contract with Oxford University Press) explores how stylistic and formal aspects of the instrumental music of Haydn, Mozart, and Beethoven enter into a politics of belonging.
+Her first book project Music and Belonging Between Revolution and Restoration (out in 2017 from Oxford University Press) explores how stylistic and formal aspects of the instrumental music of Haydn, Mozart, and Beethoven enter into a politics of belonging.
 Understanding belonging as both inclusion and possession, it examines how listening participates in the production of community, private property, and self-possession.

 Waltham-Smith is also writing a second book tentatively entitled The Biopolitics of Sound.
 This is a speculative study for a political philosophy series which explains why sound and listening have been appropriated in post-Heideggerian thought as a way to (re)think the common.
 It asks what modes of listening are produced under neoliberalism and in what ways the ear is an instrument and obstacle for the biopolitical regime.
 She is also working on a comparative study of urban soundscapes today, from the Parisian banlieues and the east end of London to the urban villages of Chinese cities and the casino capitalisms of Las Vegas and Macau.
 Using field recordings and GIS mapping, this project looks at how sound is embroiled within the biopolitical production of precarity under post-Fordism and in activist movements protesting these conditions.